What to Expect After Knee Replacement Surgery? All Questions Answered

 As always, please talk to your doctor or surgeon about the specifics of your circumstances as these are generalisations meant to help you ask the right questions.

-How long does the pain last after a knee replacement?
+How long does the pain last after knee replacement surgery?

 According to the American Academy of Orthopaedic Surgeons, many people experience moderate to severe swelling in the first few days or weeks after surgery and mild to moderate swelling for 3 to 6 months after surgery.